Icon illustration of a graduation cap

 4. All postbaccalaureate credit certificates should be referred to in promotional/informational material as a Penn State College/School of "X" Postbaccalaureate [or Graduate] Credit Certificate in [Program Area]; the certificate title used in CRCS should be simply "[Program Area]."

-6. All individuals wishing to pursue a postbaccalaureate (including graduate) certificate program, even those already enrolled as a graduate degree student, must apply and be admitted using the Graduate School's Online Certificate Application.
+6. All individuals wishing to pursue a postbaccalaureate (including graduate) certificate program, even those already enrolled as a graduate degree student, must apply and be admitted using the J. Jeffrey and Ann Marie Fox Graduate School's Online Application.

 7. Courses in postbaccalaureate credit certificate programs must adhere to existing University policies and procedures for course approval as outlined by the academic unit and the appropriate Senate and/or Graduate Council committees.